 A color Doppler echocardiography can provide a detailed picture of the blood flow in the heart.

-Stress echocardiography in which an echocardiogram is performed during or shortly after a session of treadmill or exercise bike activity, or after receiving an injection of a medicine that causes the heart to work harder.
+Stress echocardiography is when an echocardiogram is performed during or shortly after a session on a treadmill or exercise bike activity or after receiving an injection of a medicine that causes the heart to work harder.

-Contrast echocardiography in which before an echocardiogram, a harmless chemical called a contrast agent is injected into the circulation, this material shows up clearly on the scan and can assist build a better image of the heart.
+Contrast echocardiography, in which, before an echocardiogram, a harmless chemical called a contrast agent is injected into the circulation, this material shows up clearly on the scan and can assist in building a better image of the heart.

 The sort of echocardiography you’ll have is determined by the heart disease being evaluated and the level of information required in the pictures.